Zethyst/ScoreSense/README.md

 <p style="font-style:italic;">
 <h3>📌 Description:</h3>

-<p>Mindstim is a dynamic and engaging quiz website designed to challenge and entertain users with a wide range of interactive quizzes.</p>
+<p>ScoreSense is an interactive web application designed to help users calculate their percentage based on the marks scored in various subjects or exams.
+Every aspect has been meticulously crafted to create a beautiful and pleasant user interface, making your calculation journey a delightful one.
+The sleek and modern design elements blend harmoniously, offering a seamless and intuitive user experience.</p>

 <h3>📌 Key Feature:</h3>
 <dl>
-<dt>Diverse Quiz Categories:</dt><dd> Explore a multitude of quiz categories, including general knowledge, science, history, sports, entertainment, and more.
-Mindstim offers a vast array of topics to cater to a broad audience.</dd>
+<dt>Flexible Input:</dt><dd> Enter marks to calculate the overall percentage.
+Customize the calculator to match your specific grading system or weightage requirements..</dd>

+<dt>Dynamic Calculation:</dt><dd> The calculator utilizes an intuitive algorithm to calculate the percentage based on the entered marks.
+It takes into account the total marks or weightage assigned to each subject, providing accurate and reliable results.</dd>

+<dt>Grade Calculation:</dt><dd> A grading system has been implemented to assign grades based on the calculated percentage.</dd>

 <dt>Responsive Design:</dt><dd> Enjoy a seamless quiz experience across various devices, including desktops, tablets, and mobile phones.
-Mindstim adapts to different screen sizes, ensuring accessibility and usability for all users.</dd>
+ScoreSense adapts to different screen sizes, ensuring accessibility and usability for all users.</dd>

 </dl>
 <h3>📌 Technology Stack:</h3>